bwrec/test-webhook-repo/README.md

 # test-webhook-repo

-A repository to test webhooks.
+A repository to test github webhooks.
 No useful content inside.